phuna/EmailsToThings/README.md

 ==========
 Use Mail app
 ------------
-Just run `Mail To Things.sept` script, it will show a dialog which allows you to create a new Things task from the selected message.
+Just run `Mail To Things.scpt` script, it will show a dialog which allows you to create a new Things task from the selected message.

 *Note:* When using conversation mode, if you click on a conversation, it most of the time selects the latest message, but in some of my tests it selects a random message in that conversation.
 So you should expand the conversation and select the message you want to create task for, or another way is to not use conversation mode.